EricZimmerman/evtx/evtx/Maps/!!!!README.txt

 Map files are used to convert the EventData (the unique part of an event) to a more standardized format.
 Map files are specific to a certain type of event log, such as Security, Application, etc.

 Because different event logs may reuse event IDs, maps need to be specific to a certain kind of log.
-This specificity is done by using the unique identifier for a given event log, the Provider Guid.
+This specificity is done by using a unique identifier for a given event log, the Channel.
 We will see more about this in a moment.

 Once you know what event log and event ID you want to make a map for, the first thing to do is dump the log's records to XML, using EvtxECmd.exe as follows:

-EvtxECmd.exe -f <your eventlog> -x > c:\temp\somefile.xml
+EvtxECmd.exe -f <your eventlog> --xml c:\temp\xml

-When the command finishes, open c:\temp\somefile.xml and find your event ID of interest.
+When the command finishes, open the generated xml file in c:\temp\ and find your event ID of interest.
 Let's say its from the Security log and its event ID 4624, It might look like this:

 <Event>
   <System>